abinit/abinit/doc/tutorial/optic.md

 in the simple *Random-Phase Approximation* or *Sum-over-states* approach.
 This tutorial will help you to understand and make use of the [[help:optic]].

-This lesson should take about 1 hour.
+This tutorial should take about 1 hour.

 ## Computing the momentum matrix elements

-*Before beginning, you might consider working in a different subdirectory from for the other lessons.
+*Before beginning, you might consider working in a different subdirectory from for the other tutorials.
 Why not create "Work_optic" in ~abinit/tests/tutorespfn/Input?*

 In order to use the Optic utility, you should first have some theoretical background.
 We strongly suggest that you first read the first two sections of the [[help:optic]].